RobertBoganKang/piano_tuning/README.md

 * Save the inharmonicity parameters into file, and save report
 * Ignore notes for tuning
 * Tuning for different temperment
+* If fully sampled piano, it allowed to save the tuned samples for Kontakt player as a virtual instrument (just for hearing the tuning result).

 ## Demo
 There are 2 fully sampled pianos as demo.